justintadlock/cleaner-gallery/readme.txt

 Contributors: greenshady
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=3687060
-Tags: gallery, lightbox, slimbox, images, jquery, fancybox, shadowbox, thickbox, valid-xhtml Requires at least: 2.6
+Tags: gallery, lightbox, slimbox, images, jquery, fancybox, shadowbox, thickbox, valid-xhtml Requires at least: 3.0
-Tested up to: 3.0
+Tested up to: 3.1
-Stable tag: 0.8
+Stable tag: 0.9

 A cleaner WordPress [gallery] that integrates with multiple Lightbox-type scripts.

 == Description ==

-*Cleaner Gallery* was written to take care of the invalid XHTML that WordPress produces when using the `[gallery]` shortcode.
+*Cleaner Gallery* was written to take care of the invalid HTML that WordPress produces when using the `[gallery]` shortcode.

 It does a bit more than that though.
 It will integrate with many Lightbox-type scripts and allow you to do much cooler things with your galleries.
 Plus, it has a couple of extra options that you can play around with.

 **Features:**

-* Validates the aweful XHTML that WordPress spits out.
+* Validates the aweful HTML that WordPress spits out.
 * Several options on how you want your gallery images.
 * Allows multiple galleries in a single post.
 * Ability to set the number of images shown in each gallery.
 * Ability to exclude or include any images from your gallery.
-* Doesn't load any JavaScript unless you choose to do so.
+* Doesn't load any CSS or JavaScript unless you choose to do so.

-**Integrates with 17 different Lightbox-type scripts:**
+**Integrates with 18 different Lightbox-type scripts:**

 1. <a href="http://www.huddletogether.com/projects/lightbox2/" title="Lightbox 2">Lightbox 2</a>
 1. <a href="http://www.digitalia.be/software/slimbox" title="Slimbox">Slimbox</a>